gwax/gwax.github.io/blog/2023/09/a-proper-gimlet-sans-corn-syrup.rst

 my taste, the recipe is much to tart, more like a Sour Patch Kid than something I want to use in drinks.
 That said, the flavor profile was in the right direction.

-I played with the ratios and ended up with something that tastes really good to my taste.
+I played with the ratios, threw a few other tricks at the recipe, and ended up with something that tastes really good to my taste.

 Key Lime Syrup
 ^^^^^^^^^^^^^^

 -   3/4 cup Water
--   1 1/2 cup white Sugar
+-   2 cups white Sugar
+-   1/4 tsp Cream of Tartar
 -   1 Tbsp Citric Acid
--   Zest of 11 key limes
--   Juice of 11 key limes
+-   12 Key Limes

+Procedure:

+1. Zest the key limes and set the zest aside.
+Juice the limes and set the juice aside.
+2. Put the sugar, cream of tartar, and water in a saucepan.
+3. Bring to a gentle boil, stirring until the sugar is dissolved.
+4. Remove from heat and add the key lime zest.
+5. Cover and let steep for 30 minutes.
+6. Use an ice bath to cool the saucepan / syrup to under 100°F.
-Put the sugar, citric acid, and key lime zest in a sauce pan.
-Add the water and bring to a gentle boil.
-Stir until the sugar is dissolved.
-Remove from heat, add the lime juice, cover, and let cool to room temperature.
-Strain through a fine strainer (I use a nut milk bag) and bottle.
+7. Add the key lime juice and citric acid, stirring to combine.
+8. Strain through a fine strainer (I use a nut milk bag) and bottle.

 The Homemade Gimlet
 -------------------

--   2 oz Gin
+-   2.5 oz Gin
--   1 oz Key Lime Syrup
+-   0.75 oz Key Lime Syrup

-Shake with ice and serve in a Nick and Nora glass.
+Shake with ice and serve in a Coupe or Nick and Nora glass.

 Delicious.